AICC/CMI-5_Spec_Current/cmi5_spec.md

 <ul><li>The value for session id placed in an "extensions" property with the id as defined in Section 9.6.3.1.</li>
 <li>The publisher id Activity as defined in Section 9.6.2.3 in the "contextActivities.grouping" list</li></ul>
 The LMS MAY place additional values in the "contextTemplate".</td></tr>
   <tr><th align="right" nowrap>AU Usage:</th><td>The AU MUST get the "contextTemplate" value from the "LMS.LaunchData" State document.
 The AU MUST NOT modify or delete the "LMS.LaunchData" State document.
 The AU MUST use the contextTemplate as a template for the "context" property in all xAPI statements it sends to the LMS.
-While the AU may include additional values in the Context object of such statements, it MUST NOT overwrite any values provided in the contextTemplate.
+While the AU MAY include additional values in the Context object of such statements, it MUST NOT overwrite any values provided in the contextTemplate.
 NOTE: this will include the session id specified by the LMS.</td></tr>
   <tr><th align="right" nowrap>Data Type:</th><td>JSON Context object as defined in xAPI specification.</td></tr>
 </table>